-[[Predictability of the eQTL genotypes, individual identification information.
-This is the analysis where the attacker is to match with no database at hand by just predicting all the SNPs he chooses to predict.]]

-In the context of the linking attack introduced in Section 2.1, the attacker aims to correctly identify ne individuals in the expression dataset among nv individuals in the genotype dataset.
-In order to identify an individual, the attacker should select a set of eQTLs that he believes he can predict correctly.
-Next, given the individual’s expression levels, the attacker should predict the genotypes for the selected eQTLs correctly such that the predicted set of genotypes are not shared by more than 1 individual, i.e., the predicted genotypes identify the individual.
+In the context of the linking attack introduced in Section 2.1, the attacker aims to correctly characterize ne individuals in the expression dataset among nv individuals in the genotype dataset whose disease states are known.
+In order to correctly characterize an individual, the attacker should select a set of eQTLs that he believes he can predict correctly.
+Next, given the individual’s expression levels, the attacker should predict the genotypes for the selected eQTLs correctly such that the predicted set of genotypes are not shared by more than 1 individual, i.e., the predicted genotypes can be matched to the correct individual.
 In other words, the frequency of the set of predicted genotypes for the selected eQTLs should be at most 1nv.
-We can rephrase this condition as following in information theoretic terms: If the attacker can reliably predict log2(nv) bits of information using the genotypes predicted from expression data for an individual, the individual is vulnerable.
-It should be noted that, assuming the independence of the genotypes for different eQTLs, we can decompose the quantity of individual identifying information that is leaked for a set of n correctly predicted eQTL genotypes:
+We can rephrase this condition as following in information theoretic terms: If the attacker can reliably predict log2(nv) bits of information using the genotypes predicted from expression data for an individual, the individual is vulnerable to characterization of their disease state.
+It should be noted that, assuming the independence of the genotypes for different eQTLs, we can decompose the quantity of individual characterizing information that is leaked for a set of n correctly predicted eQTL genotypes:

-III{V1=g1,V2=g2,…,Vn=gn}=-k=1nlogpVk=gk
+ICI{V1=g1,V2=g2,…,Vn=gn}=k=1n-logpVk=gkConvert the genotype frequency to number of bitsthat can be used to characterizeindividualSum individual characterizing information for all variants

-where Vk is the kth eQTL and gk is a specific genotype for the eQTL (Refer to Methods Section 3.1 for more details), pVk=gk denote the genotype frequency of gk within the population, and III denotes the total individual identifying information.
-Evaluating the above formula, III increases as the frequency of the variant’s genotype gk decreases.
-In other words, the more rare genotypes contribute higher to III compared to the more common ones.
-Thus, individual identifying information can be interpreted as a quantification of how rare the predicted genotypes are.
-The attacker aims to predict as many eQTLs as possible such that III for the predicted genotypes is at least log(nv).
+where Vk is the RV that corresponds to the genotypes for the kth eQTL, gk is a specific genotype (Refer to Methods Section 3.1 for more details), and pVk=gk denote the genotype frequency of gk within the population, and ICI denotes the total individual characterizing information.
+Evaluating the above formula, ICI increases as the frequency of the variant’s genotype gk decreases.
+In other words, the more rare genotypes contribute higher to ICI compared to the more common ones.
+Thus, individual linking information can be interpreted as a quantification of how rare the predicted genotypes are.
+The attacker aims to predict as many eQTLs as possible such that ICI for the predicted genotypes is at least log(nv).

-In order to maximize the amount of III, the attacker will aim at predicting as many eQTL genotypes correctly as possible.
-The (correct) predictability of the eQTL genotypes from expression levels, however, varies over the eQTL dataset as some of the eQTL genotypes are more highly correlated with the expression levels compared to others, given in |ρEk,Vk|.
-Thus, the attacker will try to select the eQTLs whose genotypes are the most correctly predictable to maximize III leakage.
+In order to maximize the amount of ICI, the attacker will aim at correctly predicting as many eQTL genotypes as possible.
+The (correct) predictability of the eQTL genotypes from expression levels, however, varies over the eQTL dataset as some of the eQTL genotypes are more highly correlated (i.e., more correctly predictable) with the expression levels compared to others, given in |ρEk,Vk|.
+Thus, the attacker will try to select the eQTLs whose genotypes are the most correctly predictable to maximize ICI leakage.
 Although ρEk,Vk is a measure of predictability, it is computed differently in different studies.
-In addition, there is no easy way to combine these correlation values when we would like to estimate the predictability of multiple eQTL genotypes.
-In order to uniformly quantify predictability of the eQTL genotypes from expression levels, we use an information theoretic measure.
+In addition, there is no easy way to combine these correlation values when we would like to estimate jointly the predictability of multiple eQTL genotypes.
+In order to uniformly quantify the joint predictability of the eQTL genotypes using the expression levels, we use an information theoretic measure.
 We use the exponential of the entropy of the conditional distribution of genotype given gene expression level as a measure of predictability.
 Given the expression levels for jth individual, we compute the predictability of the kth eQTL genotypes as

 πVk|Ek=ek,j=exp⁡(-1 ×H(Vk|Ek=ek,j)Randomness left in Vkgiven Ek=ek,j)Convert the entropy to average probability